wilmix8/JAVA73.0/README.md

 Automation  with  Remotewebapplication/webapplication   is  focused  in  JAVA7.0 version 2.

-But  MachineLearning with    Remotewebapplication/webapplication   is  focused  in  JAVA7.0 version 1.
+But  MachineLearning,Datascience with    Remotewebapplication/webapplication   is  focused  in  JAVA7.0 version 1.

-For  webapplication/Remotewebapplication  with  Java7.0  is  used  with  GoogleCharts GUI,Fusion chart,Apex plot,JFreechart.
+For  webapplication/Remotewebapplication/Mobile web application(JAVA8.0)  with  Java7.0  is  used  with  GoogleCharts GUI,Fusion chart,Apex plot,JFreechart.

 FAQS